LMAX-Exchange/puppet-networking-example/README.md

 10.0.0.0/16 is the Europe application, and 10.1.0.0/16 is the US application.
 The Engineering team have created standards where the third octet always describes the type of Network, ie: 3 is the Application network no matter what Site it is in.
-This sort of consistency helps the engineers' mindset and to recognise patterns, eg: an IP address of 10.1.2.5 is instantly recognised as a Web IP, the engineers expect that this IP will be doing something with HTTP traffic.
+This sort of consistency helps the engineers' mindset and to recognise patterns, eg: an IP address of 10.1.2.5 is instantly recognised as a "Web" IP, the engineers expect that this IP will be doing something with HTTP traffic.
-It also makes the engineers feel warm and fuzzy, which is a good thing.
+The consistency also makes the engineers feel warm and fuzzy, which is a good thing.
 An IP address can be broken down into it's component parts like so: